QGEP/docs/en/user-guide/layerexplanations/layerexplanation.rst

 Overflow tables
 ^^^^^^^^^^^^^^^^

-These tables are connencted to wastewater nodes.
+These tables are connected to wastewater nodes.
 In the project-file template (Version 8.0, 4.6.2020) are no relations defined for these tables.
 In database-schema qgep_od.

 Topology
 --------